johnhunter/mondo/readme.md

 An implementation with [react-query](https://tanstack.com/query/v4) for data fetching.
 [Ky](https://github.com/sindresorhus/ky#readme) for fetching and [msw](https://mswjs.io/) for api mocking. _Note we use Ky-universal so tests will have the necessary Node fetch polyfills._

+## Npm scripts

+- `npm start` starts the dev HMR environment on http://localhost:5173
+- `npm run test-ui` runs the tests, reporting in the console as well as opening the test UI interface in http://localhost:51204/__vitest__/